bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 will hold the selected indices in the common case of a "scatter" type glyph.

 .. note::
-    To make a multiple selection, press the SHIFT key.
+    To make multiple selections, press the SHIFT key.
 To clear the selection, press the ESC key.

 BoxZoomTool